Home > Blog Posts > How to Repair Your Credit Rating In Australia

 Will Checking My Credit Score Affect My Credit Rating?

-For some reason, there is a long-standing myth that checking your credit rating has a negative effect and will somehow leave a mark against your name.
+There is a long-standing myth that checking your credit rating has a negative effect and will somehow leave a mark against your name.
 This is completely untrue.
 You can check your credit rating without any impact being made on your credit score.
 In fact, checking your credit score is a good way to stay on top of your creditworthiness.
-You can actually check your credit score once a year for free and we recommend you do so.
-Remember, staying on top of your credit is a good idea if you are planning on applying for a loan in the near future.
+You can actually check your credit score once a year for free, and we recommend you do so.
+Remember, staying on top of your credit is a good idea if you are planning on applying for a fast cash loan soon.

 How To Repair Bad Credit